devopsdays/devopsdays-web/content/events/2020-madrid/sponsor.md

       </table>
 <div>

-<p>Sponsoring DevOpsDays MAdrid will expose your brand to practitioners, managers, and executives
+<p>Sponsoring DevOpsDays Madrid will expose your brand to practitioners, managers, and executives
 from companies of all sizes and industries including retail, banking, manufacturing, medical technology, education, government, and consulting.</p>